huijing/slides/28-modern-layouts/README.md

 There are numerous values we can use to define the size of our grids.
 There are those which are familiar, fixed units like pixels or ems and relative units like percentages or viewport units.
 Now, we also a new flexible unit known as `fr` or fractional unit, which I will cover in more detail later.

-I mentioned earlier that we can use a numerical index to reference grid lines, but if you have a complicated grid with, say 25 columns or more, for example, it may help to label specific lines with names.
-You can even give your grid lines multiple names for the sake of readability in your code.

 > “Cede control of your designs to the browsers that render them.”

 The web is not a static medium.
 It is dynamic and interactive and we manipulate this medium by writing code to tell the browser what we want it to do.
 Here's an idea, instead of micromanaging the pixels on our designs, why not just let the browser do its own thing?